 This standard specifies the general requirements, methods of testing, and required test results for the presentation of navigation-related information on shipborne navigational displays in support of IMO resolution MSC.191(79).
 This standard also addresses ergonomic criteria published in circular MSC/Circ.982.

-IALA R0125 (V-125), Recommendation The Use and Presentation of Symbology at a VTS Centre, Edition 3.1, June 2012
+IALA Recommendation R0125 (V-125) The Use and Presentation of Symbology at a VTS Centre, Edition 3.1, June 2012

 The presentation of information is a critical component in meeting the requirements of SOLAS regulations, relevant IMO resolutions, and IALA recommendations.
 Although there are many compelling reasons for the international standardization of methods of display of electronic charts and data aboard vessels from electronic sensors, including radar and AIS, there may be differing or additional requirements for the display of information at VTS Centres that are port, coastal states or area specific.